 To a large bowl, add all the above ingredients except for coconut oil and arrowroot flour.
-Mix well to combined making sure all ingredients are distributed evenly.
+Mix well to combine making sure all ingredients are distributed evenly.

 Shape into round patties, approximately 7cm(2.75ins) in diameter.
 I use the back of a spoon to pat into shape and flatten while in the palm of my hand.
 Place arrowroot flour on a plate.
-Coat patties very lightly on both sides, knocking off any excess.
+Coat patties very lightly on both sides.

-Heat a large frying pan on medium heat, melt half of the oil.
-Cook patties for 5 minutes each side or until golden brown, taking care when turning.
+Heat a large frying pan on medium heat and melt half of the oil.
+Cook patties for 5 - 6 minutes on each side or until golden brown, taking care when turning.
 Add extra oil as needed.

 Transfer to a plate lined with paper towel.
-Repeat with the remaining fish mixture.
-Keep warm in oven until ready to serve.
+Repeat with the remaining salmon mixture.
+Keep warm in the oven until ready to serve.

-Serve salmon patties with salad or vegetables and maybe a little sweet chili sauce on the side.
+Serve salmon patties with salad or vegetables and maybe a little sweet chilli sauce on the side.

 Sweet potatoes are a nutrient-dense root vegetable, naturally sweet and high in fibre.
 They are a rich source of beta carotene (vitamin A), on average one medium sweet potato provides more than 100% of the Recommended Dietary Intake (RDI) for vitamin C. Also high in vitamin E and potassium.
 Store in a cool place but not in the fridge.

 When purchasing seafood opt for wild caught fish, not farmed.
 Salmon is one of the best choices as it contains good amounts of omega 3 fatty acids.
 When purchasing canned fish, look for “pole and line caught” on the label.